 What is the Cost?

-Costs vary depending on the size of the project.
-Generally, the more lots
+Costs vary depending on the size of the project and include overall fees and

 Schedule.
-The schedule does not include surveyor or engineer costs.
+The listed fees do not include preparation fees of the surveyor or engineer.

 Where do I start?